Axiematic/datawookie/content/blog/2016-09-12-django-using-virtualenvwrapper-python-3.md

 alias mkvirtualenv="mkvirtualenv -p /usr/bin/python3"
 {% endhighlight %}

 ## Use

 ### Creating a Virtual Environment

 To create a new virtual environment, do the following:

 {% highlight bash %}
 $ mkvirtualenv test
 {% endhighlight %}

 You'll find the interpreter in the resulting environment will automatically be Python 3, as required.

 {% highlight bash %}
 (test) $ python
 Python 3.5.2 (default, Nov 17 2016, 17:05:23)
 [GCC 5.4.0 20160609] on linux
 Type "help", "copyright", "credits" or "license" for more information.
 >>>
 {% endhighlight %}

 Any packages installed while this environment is active will be encapsulated within the environment.

 ### Attaching and Detaching the Virtual Environment

 To enter that environment in the future, do

-            [code language=&#8221;bash&#8221; gutter=&#8221;false&#8221;]
+{% highlight bash %}
 $ workon test
+{% endhighlight %}

 To exit the environment, simply do

-            [code language=&#8221;bash&#8221; gutter=&#8221;false&#8221;]
+{% highlight bash %}
 (test) $ deactivate
+{% endhighlight %}

 If you no longer require the environment then remove it with

-            [code language=&#8221;bash&#8221; gutter=&#8221;false&#8221;]
+{% highlight bash %}
 $ rmvirtualenv test
+{% endhighlight %}

 ## Conclusion

 I'd been working away fine without running into any package conflicts.
-Fine until&#8230; wham!
+Fine until... wham!
 Everything broke.
 Now I'm a believer: virtual environments are the future.

 A full reference to `virtualenvwrapper` functionality can be found [here][1].
 Well worth a read if you are interested in using all of the (many) bells and whistles.

  [1]: https://virtualenvwrapper.readthedocs.io/en/latest/